 On the whole, the critics did not seem to like the movie when it first came out either.
-Some of them may have also reacted negatively to the chopped up presentation, but others were offended by other things, such as the slow pace or the amoral characters.
+Some of them may have also reacted negatively to the chopped-up presentation, but others were offended by other things, such as the slow pace or the amoral characters.
 Some of the critics objected to the way it copied stuff from other Westerns.
 What they (and I) did not realize at the time was that these were quotations, not necessarily in the sense of quoting what had been said in other Westerns, but in the extended sense of creating images and plot points similar to those in previous Westerns.
 Presumably, Leone had intended that people would watch his movie and smile appreciatively at these quotations, and I suppose some people did precisely that.
 What he probably did not realize was that these quotations were more likely to be appreciated in reverse, as was the case with me.
 I had seen many of the Westerns that were quoted, but only once, and thus did not catch the references.
 Once Upon a Time in the West, however, I watched every chance I got, and I quit counting after I had seen it twenty-five times.

 Of course, one’s ability to appreciate these quotations in reverse presupposes having seen Once Upon a Time in the West many, many times.
 No problem.

 The basic story of this movie is structured around the building of the transcontinental railroad.
-Morton (Gabriele Ferzetti) is a railroad tycoon who began his railroad in the East and hopes to extend it all the way to the Pacific Ocean before he dies.
+Morton is a railroad tycoon who began his railroad in the East and hopes to extend it all the way to the Pacific Ocean before he dies.
 Historically, the transcontinental railroad was built from two starting points, one in the East and one in the West, eventually meeting in the middle; but in this movie, we get the idea that the laying of track is all in one direction, from east to west.

 Morton hired Frank when he started, “to remove small obstacles from the path,” as he put it.
-In other words, if some farmer owned the land that was in the way and he didn’t want to sell, Frank and his gang of killers would eliminate him.
+In other words, if some farmer owned the land that was in the way, and he didn’t want to sell, Frank and his gang of killers would eliminate him.
 In fact, Harmonica is seeking revenge against Frank because Frank killed Harmonica’s brother a long time ago, presumably for just that reason.

 And that would make perfectly good sense were it not for a little thing called “eminent domain.”
 The railroad companies never had to worry about recalcitrant farmers because the government simply bought the land from the farmers whether they liked it or not and then awarded it to the railroad companies.
 The United States marshals would have taken care of any farmers who refused to sell, so Frank’s services would never have been needed.
 So, for the sake of this movie, we have to pretend that the government did not use eminent domain to provide the railroad companies with huge grants of land.

 Fine.
 But whose signature would also be on that contract besides McBain’s?
 Why, Morton’s, of course.
-Either that, or the signature of one of Morton’s agents.
-Morton owns the railroad and he would have been the one who signed or at least authorized the contract with McBain for a very simple reason.
-He wanted the station built by the time the tracks reached McBain’s property so that he would not be delayed in his goal to reach the Pacific Ocean before he dies of tuberculosis of the bones.
+He owns the railroad, and he would have been the one who signed the contract with McBain for a very simple reason.
+He would have wanted the station built by the time the tracks reached McBain’s property so that he would not be delayed in his goal to reach the Pacific Ocean before he died of tuberculosis of the bones.
 McBain was not impeding the railroad by refusing to sell.
 He was facilitating the railroad by preparing to build a station.
 Had Morton not wanted McBain to build that station, he would never have signed a contract with him in the first place.
-So, none of this business about Frank’s killing McBain to get him out of the way makes any sense.
+So, none of this business about Morton wanting Frank to scare McBain in order to get him out of the way makes any sense.